pallavee-2705/taskmaster/README.md

 - Create, read, update, and delete tasks
 - User authentication and authorization
-- API documentation using Swagger
+- API documentation using Postman
 - Docker containerization for easy deployment